 We’re thrilled to announce the 12 outstanding journalists who will be joining us for the Data Institute this year.

 Illinois is going to dramatically expand gambling.
 Here’s the bill and what it means.

 Since the election, President Trump has made 35 specific claims about companies adding or saving American jobs thanks to his intervention.
 Spoiler Alert: They haven’t held up.

 A new study shows dramatic regional differences in who gets audited.
 The hardest hit?
 Poor workers across the country.

 For the first time ever, ProPublica and the Gazette-Mail used software to show over 5,000 permitted wells and the pads on which they sit.
 Here’s what they look like.

 Medicare’s popular prescription-drug program serves more than 42 million people and pays for more than one of every four prescriptions written nationwide.
-Use this tool to find and compare doctors and other providers in Part D in 2015.
+Use this tool to find and compare over 460,000 doctors and other providers who wrote over 50 prescriptions in Part D in 2016.